 (9) The chief executive officer after considering the report may confirm, vary or reverse the decision and, within 21 days after receiving the report, is to give written notice to the applicant of the subsequent decision and written reasons for that decision.

-87. Disabilities Advisory Panels
+87. Disabilities Advisory Panel, appointment of etc.

 (1) The Minister is to appoint a Disabilities Advisory Panel (a Panel), consisting of not less than 3 persons, whenever it is necessary for the purposes of section 86(6) or 92(3)(b).